 Typically, teams play games for six days in a row with Mondays off, which means that there are NPB games – and NPB betting lines – available anytime you visit your favorite legal online sportsbook.

 The NPB playoffs take place toward the end of the Japanese pro baseball schedule, and the postseason – starting in October – is formally called the Climax Series.

 The two winners of the Climax Series – that is, the Central League champs and the Pacific League champs – play each other in the Japan Series, or Nippon Series.
-This is equivalent to the MLB’s World Series, and with it typically comes hundreds of betting lines, props, series prices, and other odds at most legal offshore sportsbooks.
+This is equivalent to the MLB World Series, and with it comes thousands of betting lines, props, series prices, and other odds at most legal offshore sportsbooks.